lynx-x-ray-observatory/soxs/doc/source/python/spectra.rst

 Creating and Using Spectra
 ==========================

-soxsS provides a way to create common types of spectra that can then be used in your scripts to create mock observations via the :class:`~soxs.spectra.Spectrum` object.
+SOXS provides a way to create common types of spectra that can then be used in your scripts to create mock observations via the :class:`~soxs.spectra.Spectrum` object.